 Having such a seemingly simple data model, Kafka is a powerful system that offers lots of benefits to its users:

-High write and read throughput: Kafka is optimized for highly performant write and read operations.
+High sequential write and read throughput: Kafka is optimized for highly performant write and read operations.
 It achieves this by doing as many sequential writes and reads as possible, allowing it to efficiently make use of hardware such as hard disk drives, as well as sequentially sending large amounts of data over the network.

 Scalability: Developers can leverage topic partitioning provided by Kafka to achieve more performant parallel processing of their data.